-Intel Corp released a flurry of new computer chips on Thursday as it seeks to maintain its dominance over rival Advanced Micro Devices Inc and prepare for an expected rise in demand.
+Intel Corp released a flurry of new computer chips on Thursday as the tech giant seeks to maintain its dominant position in the PC industry and prepares for an expected boost in demand.

 The new microprocessors, designed to power desktop and laptop PCs, are the first of a new generation of chips featuring smaller transistors that Intel said will juice performance and improve energy efficiency.

-Intel released new chips ahead of arch-foe AMD, which is not due to field chips featuring the smaller 32-nanometer circuits until 2011.
+Intel released these new chips ahead of arch-foe Advanced Micro Devices, which is not due to field chips featuring the smaller 32-nanometer circuits until 2011.

 Intel, the world's No. 1 chipmaker, had an 81.5 percent share of the PC and server microprocessor market in the third quarter, according to Mercury Research.
-AMD had 17.8 percent.
+AMD had a 17.8 percent share.

-The introduction of the new processors come on the heels of the release of Microsoft Corp's new Windows 7 PC operating system software, which Intel expects will prompt consumers and businesses to upgrade to more powerful PCs.
+The introduction of the new processors come on the heels of the release of Microsoft Corp's new Windows 7 PC operating system software, which Intel executives expect will prompt consumers and businesses to upgrade to new, more powerful PCs.

 The new processors are the first to include basic graphics capabilities, which the company said will support high-definition video playback and more casual 3D games.

-Typically, computers are sold with basic graphics capabilities designed onto separate cards.
+Typically, computers are sold with basic graphics capabilities designed onto other computer parts, or separate more powerful cards.